Stress in the workplace:

 Finally, although our business is mainly dealing with stress once it has become a problem for either Managers or employees on the shop floor, lots of good work can be done to risk assess and help prevent problems before they arise and organisations can reap the benefits of this in their absence levels and productivity levels.

-You can find more information on our services for work related stress on our absence management page.
+You can find more information on our services for work related stress on our occupational health absence management page.
+You can also find out further details here about our comprehensive occupational health services for your business.

 If you would like to make a booking for a teleconsultation for an employee suffering from work related stress then call us on 0191 653 1001 or email at email@example.com.